andytorrestb/learn-cuda/README.md

 # Learning Resources for CUDA Programming
 This repository aims to currate resources to learn CUDA programming.
 Categories of resources include textbooks, seminars, free online courses and coding challenges.
+Users should be able to follow along the practice material and check this repository for solutions with thorough explinations.
+This project is just getting started, any feedback or suggestions or more than welcome.
 Also included are "Leetcode" style websites for daily practice writing kernel functions (GPU code).

 ## Tutorials Covered